Joliet Slammers

-The Joliet Slammers are a professional baseball team based in Joliet, Illinois, that play in the independent Frontier League.
-They play their home games at Duly Health and Care Field.
+The Joliet Slammers are a professional baseball team based in Joliet, Illinois.
+The Slammers compete in the Frontier League (FL) as a member of the West Division in the Midwest Conference.
+The team plays their home games at the Duly Health and Care Field, and is owned by Mike Veeck, Bill Murray and the Night Train Veeck company.
+The Slammers are not affiliated with any Major League Baseball teams and are outside of the Minor League Baseball system.

+The Slammers were founded in 2010, and began play in the 2011 season.
+The team was founded following the departure of the Joliet JackHammers, who were based in Joliet from 2002 to 2010.
+The Slammers captured their first Frontier League championship in their inaugural season, beating the River City Rascals 3 games to 1.
+The team name refers to the famous prisons of Joliet and Will County (Joliet Correctional Center and Stateville Correctional Center) as well as a common baseball term.
+The Slammers are one of the three Frontier League teams located in the Chicago metropolitan area, along with the Windy City ThunderBolts and Schaumburg Boomers.

+History

+The Joliet Slammers were founded in 2011.
 They replaced the Joliet JackHammers of the Northern League after the franchise was crippled by numerous financial issues.
 The JackHammers franchise was put up for sale and Steel City Baseball, LLC, bought out all assets, including the front office, the ticketing system, and the lease of the ballpark.
 The company behind the popular card game Cards Against Humanity announced in December 2017 that they had purchased the naming rights to the stadium, calling it the "Cards Against Humanity Baseball Place", but the company's claim has been disputed by Slammers management.

-The "Slammers" name refers to the famous prisons of Joliet and Will County (Joliet Correctional Center and Stateville Correctional Center) as well as a common baseball term.

 On September 18, 2011, the Slammers were named Frontier League champions after defeating the River City Rascals, 6–5 in Joliet, taking the best-of-five Frontier League championship series three games to one.
 Following the 2012 season, the Slammers were purchased on October 15, 2012, by Joliet Community Baseball & Entertainment, LLC.
 The team's name, stadium, league, and overall branding remained the same.

+In January 2024 the team announced new ownership, headed by Mike Veeck, Bill Murray as well as Night Train Veeck.
+Murray and Veeck were part-owners of the St. Paul Saints until 2023, when, following the team's shift into affiliated ball, that team was sold to a new ownership group.